teamaster23/concuFix/results/mergesort/details.md

 ++++++++++++++++
 最终得到的策略:
 {
-  "target_variable": "mergesort.MSort.m_iCurrentThreadsAlive",
+  "target_variable": "counter",
   "optimal_strategy": "CAS",
-  "reason": "CAS was chosen because the operations on m_iCurrentThreadsAlive (increment, decrement, and arithmetic calculations) can be made atomic using AtomicInteger.
-This provides better performance than synchronized while ensuring thread safety.
-Volatile is insufficient because it cannot guarantee atomicity for compound operations like increments.
-The variable is declared private static, making it a valid candidate for atomic class conversion without breaking API changes."
+  "reason": "CAS was chosen because the operations consist of simple atomic increments that can be efficiently handled by AtomicInteger.
+This provides better performance than synchronized while guaranteeing atomicity and visibility.
+The variable is private, making this refactoring safe without breaking the API."
 }
 ++++++++++++++++